Saving Money For Travel

 You can call me Silas Marner all you want.
-I’ll laugh when I’m on the beach in Greece or India…but really.
+I’ll laugh when I’m on the beach in Greece or India, but really.
 I save my change.
 When I spend cash and something is say $4.29.
 The rest of that change, the .71 will go home in a bucket, which I will later roll up and take to the bank and deposit in my savings account like a little old lady.
 If you are lucky to live near one of those machines where you can just dump in all the change and they give you a receipt that you then exchange for bills, then great!
-My bank doesn’t have that.
-Wells Fargo prides itself on “tradition” which translates to having to fill out deposit slips and roll your change by hand.
-The warning sign should have been the stagecoach as a logo, But…they did refund me some ATM fees from a international trip recently so that was pretty cool.
 Try it out, save your change.
 Chris and I went on our first trip with change we had saved up. $600 bought our round trip tickets to St. Thomas.
 Sure wish flights were still that price, but then again I was making $3.85 an hour at my job and I certainly wouldn’t want to go back to those days!

 I have a friend that recently started selling stuff on eBay.
 She has made $500 in a few weeks just selling random stuff from her apt!
-While I would personally never do that since I hate running errands and it would mean I would have to go to UPS, or god forbid the post office; it may work for you.
 Evaluate your clothes, toys, books, equipment and get rid of what you don’t need.
 If you live in the city, have a stoop sale.
 If you live in suburbia have a yard sale.
-Put stuff on Craig’s List.
+Put stuff on Craig’s List or Poshmark.
 Sure, it’s a pain, but so is that clutter bogging you down physically and emotionally.
-Besides, we all know that clutter a greater symbol of your life, right?
+Besides, we all know that clutter is a greater symbol of your life, right?
 When we hiked the Appalachian Trail, we took 7 months off from work.
 In addition to saving money for travel in the ways already mentioned, we also had a massive garage sale.
 When we were heading to Central and South America for a year we had a big cook out, got a keg and let our friends walk through the house taking what they wanted while giving us a fair price.
-We sold everything, but 1 car load!
+We sold everything, but one car load!
 It’s just stuff.
 Trust me, you’ll get more later.